March 24, 2017, In Family Law

 In the state of California, there are established guidelines – a calculator, so to speak – that examine a variety of factors before establishing child support.
 In addition to the incomes of both parents, the state will also take into account:

 - The number of children needing support payments

 - Tax liability for both parents

 - Health insurance expenditures for the children

 - Whether or not a parent is under an existing support order from a previous relationship

 Are you or someone you know dealing with a family law-related matter, like those involving child support?
 If so, it is in your best interest to seek the guidance of a family law attorney as soon as possible.
 Only a legal professional qualified in this area of law can review your case and existing laws to determine the best possible strategy.

-In Southern California, the legal team at Whitmarsh Family Law, PC has the experience you are looking for when dealing with delicate family law matters like divorce and child support.
+In Southern California, the legal team at WHITMARSH FAMILY LAW, PC has the experience you are looking for when dealing with delicate family law matters like divorce and child support.
 Our firm specializes exclusively in this legal arena and can handle your case with the highest degree of professionalism and integrity.
-Whether you are looking to establish a support agreement, or dealing with an enforcement or modification issue, our attorneys can provide the guidance and support you need.
+Whether you are looking to establish a support agreement or dealing with an enforcement or modification issue, our Los Angeles child support attorneys can provide the guidance and support you need.

-We know that dealing with these types of cases can be sensitive and stressful, but our attorneys are dedicated to ensuring that you and your family’s rights are protected.
+We know that dealing with these types of cases can be sensitive and stressful, but our Los Angeles family law attorneys are dedicated to ensuring that you and your family’s rights are protected.
 To schedule a free initial consultation to discuss your case with our firm, call us today at (310) 552-3505.